xinyu-dev/interactive-datatable/readme.md

 # Interactive Data Table
 A simple implementation of a responsive, interactive data table using jquery, dataTables.js, and bootstrap

-# Features:
+# Versions:

+## Version 1: Specify child rows to Hide

 1. Fetches data from JSON file (The example JSON file provided as `webinar_v2.JSON`.
-Many online tools are available to easily convert csv file (example: `webinar_v2.csv`) to JSON.

 2. One search box for all data fields in the table, including fields shown in the dropdown menu